InformaticsMatters/csv-format-support/README.md

     $ IMAGE_NAME=${PWD##*/} docker-compose build

->   The expectation is that you're using a recent Docker engine
-    (like `20.10.2`) and docker-compose utility (like `1.27.4`).

 ## Testing
-Familiarise yourself with `TESTING.md`, which describes a strategy you can replicate while developing and testing your image.
+Familiarise yourself with `TESTING.md`, which describes the testing strategy

+For more information on the tests for this repo, see [test/readme.md] A simple shell script cas been written to run all the tests.
+The command is: -

+    $ ./test/runtests.sh

+The remaining text in this file has been left unmodified from the template for information.

 ## Required image tags
 The DataTier Manager will only execute formatter images tagged `:stable`